Engineer-Petr/Engineer-Petr.github.io/README.md

 # Notes
 * [Green cards were suspended for the next 90 days, H1B and L1 are under discussion due to 26 mn Americans lose jobs](https://www.business-standard.com/article/economy-policy/trump-urged-to-suspend-h1b-other-visas-after-26-mn-americans-lose-jobs-120042500004_1.html)
-* 🇺🇸🚜 means that company doesn't hire to US directly from Russia, but intra-company transfer is possible.
+* 🇺🇸🚜 means that company doesn't hire to US directly from Russia, but intra-company transfer is possible (L1 visa).
 * **Hiring slowdown** - some companies continues hiring only for essential roles.

 # Companies that relocate Software Engineers from Russia